zdandrew/Synchronized-Youtube-Player/README.md

 ### Submission

-When you’ve finished, please send back your results to me (nikhil@nooks.in) and CC our reecruiting lead Kev (kev@nooks.in) via email as a **zip file**.
+When you’ve finished, please send back your results to me (nikhil@nooks.in) and CC our recruiting lead Kev (kev@nooks.in) via email as a **zip file**.
 Make sure to include any instructions about how to run the app in the README.md.

 I will take a look and schedule a time to talk about your solution!